 Some companies determine lifetime value using the actual amount of money a customer has spent.
 A popular alternative is to calculate the lifetime value based on margins to arrive at gross figures.
 This is often done by figuring out the average margin on products and adjusting the order totals appropriately.
 This provides a more accurate lifetime value in relation to profits.

 Many complex customer lifetime value formulas deduct acquisition and marketing costs from the final total.
-Acquisition costs are calculated by dividing all expenses related to acquisition by the number of new customers gained during the same period.
+Customer acquisition costs are calculated by dividing all expenses (expenses and headcount costs) related to acquisition by the number of new customers gained during the same period.
 Deducting acquisition costs is useful for planning acquisition strategies and for measuring the success of different campaigns.

 A DIY Approach to Calculating Customer Lifetime Value

-If you want to forecast customer lifetime value yourself (without using a sophisticated application such as Optimove), check out our blog post, DIY Hack: How to Calculate Customer Lifetime Value.
+If you want to forecast customer lifetime value yourself (without using a sophisticated application such as Optimove), check out our blog post, DIY Hack: How to Calculate Customer Lifetime Value Using Excel.